juncture-digital/essays/docs/README.md

 - **alt** (_text string_):  The text to use in the _alt_ tag used by screen readers.
 If not provided an _alt_ tag is automatically generated from the manifest label property.
 - **compare** ("_true_" or "_false_"):  The _compare_ attribute is used compare 2 images.
 In compare mode the 2 images are stacked (one is overlaid on the other) and a slider is used to show or hide portions of the bottom image.
 The compared images cannot be zoomed or panned but one or both may  be cropped to align the images for comparison.
 - **fit** ("_cover_" or "_contain_"):  The _fit_ attribute controls the display of an image in the viewer viewport.
-In the default mode (_contain_) the entire image is show with letter-boxing applied to the top and bottom or left and right when the image aspect ratio differs from the viewers.
+In the default mode (_contain_) the entire image is shown with letter-boxing applied to the top and bottom or left and right when the image aspect ratio differs from the viewers.
 When the value _cover_ is used the entire viewport is filled and the displayed portion of the image is cropped as needed to fit.
 - **full** ("_true_" or "_false_"):  Use the fill width of browser viewport for the image.
 Scale the image height proportional to the source image.
 By default the image will be auto-sized such that its height is not more than 40% of the viewport height.
 - **grid** ("_true_" or "_false_"):  Displays multiple images in a responsive grid.
 When clicked the images will create a popup window with full deep zoom and panning enabled.
 - **height** (_requested viewer height in pixels or as a percentage of viewing area width_):  A requested size for the  viewer height.
 The default behavior is to use the full width of the available window and scale the viewer height to retain the aspect ratio of the source item (image or video).